Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes UB unique?

 What should I bring to the admissions interview?

 I really need to know if I've been accepted.
-When will I find
+When will I find out?

 We begin reviewing applications late summer and continue until our class is filled (generally, by April or May).
 Applicants on the wait list may be notified anytime through the end of August.